From beers to cars, German consumers face higher prices | Business

 - Germany

-German consumers face higher prices for goods across the board as more and more companies in Europe's largest economy decide to pass on increased production costs, driven by widespread supply shortages and a spike in energy prices.
+German consumers face a rise in prices for goods across the board as more and more companies in Europe's largest economy pass on higher production costs, driven by widespread supply shortages and a spike in energy prices.
+While the development is helping firms to improve corporate margins after the coronavirus shock, consumers are feeling the pinch of higher prices, which could hurt household spending and ultimately domestic demand if wage growth is not keeping up.

+In its latest business sentiment survey, the Munich-based Ifo institute said on Monday that every second industrial firm in Germany is already planning to hike prices due to persistent supply problems, a record high.
+Consumer price inflation, harmonised to make it comparable with other euro zone countries, accelerated in October at an unprecedented pace of 4.6% on the year, from 4.1% in the previous month, data showed on Thursday.

-Consumer price inflation, harmonized to make it comparable with other eurozone countries, accelerated in September at an unprecedented pace of 4.1% on the year - and data due later on Thursday is expected to show a further rise to 4.5% in October.
-For 2021 as a whole, the government expects the national inflation rate to reach 3%, the highest level in nearly three decades, before easing to 2.2% in 2022 and 1.7% in 2023.
+The reading was the highest recorded since January 1997, when the EU-harmonised series began.
+For 2021 as a whole, the government expects the national inflation rate to reach 3%, the highest in nearly three decades, before easing to 2.2% in 2022 and 1.7% in 2023.

 Thanks to state aid measures to cushion the effects of the pandemic, the government hopes that consumers' disposable income will rise by 2.5% this year and 3.8% next, which could help stabilize domestic demand despite the price surge.
 But for many consumers, the unusually high inflation is being felt nonetheless, with doubts growing that the price hike will only be temporary as suggested by central bankers.